,

 In general, the less water you use in a recipe the better.
 A rule of thumb is that if your dough is too sticky to work with, then it’s too wet and you will need to add some more flour.
 Try adding flour in small amounts – even 1/4 of a cup at at time – until the mixture becomes easier to work with.
 Remember that if you add too much flour, then your dough will become incredibly dry and not plump up very well when baked.

-See also How to Reheat Bread in an Air Fryer
+See also How Much Watts Does an Air Fryer Use?
+A Comprehensive Guide

 Can I knead dough by hand instead of a mixer?